0n1cOn3/FluxER/README.md

-# termux-wifi
+# Termux-WiFi-Hacking
-this file was created by ViperZCrew Member MrBlackX
+This file was created & modified by ViperZCrew Members:

+- MrBlackX
+- 0n1cOn3

 # installing proccess: